 Providing a hyper-personalised service just makes business sense.
 If customers are getting reading suggestions and product recommendations that speak to their interests, they’re more likely to consume it.
 If they’re happy with the service they get and the communications they receive from you, they’re more likely to stick with you over your competitors.

 It stands to reason that hyper-personalising your services and offering a customised experience will boost your sales and conversions, and the figures support it: consumers prefer buying from a brand that only knows their name and purchase history.
-An analysis by Forbes shows that marketers that deliver hyper-personalised web experiences are getting double-digit returns in marketing performance and response, and those delivering the same in communication that people are likely to see 50x times more, and achieve the equivalent in ROI.
+An analysis by Forbes shows that marketers who deliver hyper-personalised web experiences are getting double-digit returns in marketing performance and response, and those delivering the same in communication that people are likely to see 50x times more and achieve the equivalent in ROI.

-Of course personalisation is great, but the content that follows that initial promise of something ‘for me’ must be rich and again relevant, hence the need for individualising product selection.
-Otherwise your impression CTR will only then lead to disappointing dwell times or conversion rates.
+Of course, personalisation is great, but the content that follows that initial promise of something ‘for me’ must be rich and again relevant, hence the need for individualising product selection.
+Otherwise, your impression CTR will only then lead to disappointing dwell times or conversion rates.

 Solutions like SwiftERM use every facet of data collected through your ecommerce platform, and immediately employ the data live-streaming into each marketing email’s product content selection.
+We have provided an analysis of the top 30 companies purporting to offer hyper-personalisation solutions.